tScholey/CharacterMaker/README.md

 # CharacterMaker
 Goals for this project:
-> Make an easily expandable DnD 5e Character Generator [x]
+> Make an easily expandable DnD 5e Character Generator in Python [X]

-> Figure out how to output data from Python to a writable/form-fillable PDF [x]
+> Figure out how to output data from Python to a writable/form-fillable PDF [X]

-> Create CSV's from existing data that is not in CSV form [x]
+> Create CSV's from existing data that is not in CSV form [X]

-> Learn how to read data using PANDAS [x]
+> Learn how to read data using PANDAS [X]

 Existing Problems:
 > "Features and Traits" Section does not show up correctly